Triczk/ash-aio-2/README.md

 <h1 align="center">
-    This project is dead and is no longer being actively developed.
+    This project is "Complete" and is no longer being actively developed.
 </h1>

 <h1 align="center">
-   ASH-AIO
+   Nicros
 </h1>
 All in one tool containing hacks for Nintendo's Wii U game Splatoon found by the Actual Splatoon Hacking Team.